 Technology innovation is the guiding star of human civilization.
 Ever since the first wheel was invented, human race has been on a relentless journey of uncovering new ways and means of making our lives easier.
 There have been several impediments to this progress.
 From time to time, thought leaders helped in removing those impediments by guiding the society.
 Yet, the struggle of human thinking to get better, continues.

-In one of my earlier posts, Ideas : Where are they (Part1), I talk about ways of finding new and innovative ideas to inspire innovation.
+In one of my earlier posts, Innovation : In Search of Great Ideas (Part1), I talk about ways of finding new and innovative ideas to inspire innovation.
 One of the ways discussed in that post is to find the next possible frontier.
 The article advises the reader to explore the boundaries of the current system and try to push those boundaries further to generate new and innovative ideas.
 One of the ways to explore and push the boundaries is achieved by living in the future and re-imagining the current world in the context of a new future world.
 An example of this is a world where Autonomous Drones become the delivery boys.
 Now one needs to imagine how the other components of the logistics sector need to change to stay relevant and add value.

 Living in future is easier said than done.
 When you are trying to ‘live in the future’, your behavioral traits and experiences you have gathered over the years would force your brain to think in the same way as always and would thus limit your ability to uncover new ideas.
 This tendency of human brain to try and follow a set thinking pattern based on earlier experiences and behavior is called Psychological Inertia.